 - Can you put the red box next to the green box?

 In addition to their many educational benefits listed above, these lock boxes are ingenious because they solve a problem that similar boxes do not.
 If you have ever used a lock box in your classroom you know that it is usually one large box.
 Because it is only one box it is difficult for more than one or two children to play with at one time.
 The Guidecraft Lock Box set solves this problem by offering 6 small boxes instead of one large box.
 Now several children can play with the boxes at once and each one is the perfect size for little hands.
 I love it!

-Disclosure: I received the community buildings to review, I was not compensated in any other way.
+Disclosure: I received the lock boxes to review, I was not compensated in any other way.
 All opinions are 100% my own.

 This set is intended for use by children ages 2 and up.
 I have used lock boxes in my preschool classroom of 4 year olds for many years for the educational benefits listed above.